erinmmurphy/InteractiveVizFa22/week_9_assignment/README.md

 ### The donut chart:
 ![image](rat_donut.png)

-The visualization displays the percentage of rat sightings by borough in 2022.
+This donut chart displays the percentage of rat sightings by borough in 2022.
 ___